Tags

 “Come to me, all who labor and are heavy laden, and I will give you rest.
 Take my yoke upon you, and learn from me, for I am gentle and lowly in heart, and you will find rest for your souls.
 For my yoke is easy, and my burden is light.”
 (Mt 11:28-30 ESV)

 In closing, just a sidenote as for listening to God’s voice as soon as possible.
 Often times in the past as I had ignored God’s very first warnings, that fact truly got me in hot water.
 If we do not listen to Him in the first place, He will give us several warnings later.
 However, it will be more and more difficult to get rid of these evil spirits to which we once opened up by not obeying God.
 Eventually, if we continue to ignore God’s voice, He turns us loose and lets us have our share of (sometimes very) negative experiences.
 Those evil spirits can deceive us so much that we even believe it is God who wants to see us suffer extremely.
 But no, it is only an urgent wake-up call for us!
-If your health has been attacked a lot lately, it might be that God wants you to draw new boundaries in order to set you free and heal you eventually.
-Please, trust in Him!
+If our health has been attacked a lot lately, it might be that God wants us to draw new boundaries in order to set us free and heal us.
 God does not “punish” us with sickness.
 But sometimes He uses a vise-like situation in our life so that we finally cry out to Him and change our attitude toward others with His help and authority.
 That is at least the way He dealt with me lately…

 You answered a question I have had.

 “Should we try to be their doormat by doing their will instead of God’s who only wants our best?
-Of course, there is only one answer possible, “NO!
-Never!!””
+Of course, there is only one answer possible, “No.”

 Thank you for that.